Adrilaw/DuckHunter_HID_Scripts/README.md

 • Idea: https://github.com/Adrilaw/Digispark_DuckyScript

 # WARNING!
-IM not responsible for the misuse of the following script be ethical.
+I'm not responsible for the misuse of the following script be ethical.